Perc6ptr0n/Using-Amazon-Chronos-for-Timeseries-Forecasting-/README.md

 Energy forecasting is critical for managing and optimizing resources in various industries such as utilities, manufacturing, and smart cities.
 This notebook showcases the use of **Amazon Chronos**, a time-series forecasting model built on advanced machine learning and transformer architectures, to tackle energy consumption prediction effectively.

 The notebook includes:
-- Data preprocessing and exploration.
+- Data loading and exploration.
 - An introduction to outlier detection and removal for clean time-series data.
 - Hyperparameter tuning using grid search to optimize forecasting performance.
 - Sliding-window cross-validation to evaluate model accuracy.